Is your admissions team unable to get to prospective student leads quickly enough? Or does the...

 Key Questions to Ask a Call Center When Evaluating Their Services for Higher Education

-Now that you understand the factors that influence call center pricing for higher education institutions, you’re likely ready to start contacting potential partners.
+Now that you understand the factors that influence call center pricing for colleges and universities, you’re likely ready to start contacting potential partners.
 But cost isn’t the only reason to choose one vendor over another.
-You want to invest in a partnership with the right contact center based on your unique needs and challenges.
+You want to invest in a partnership with the right outsourced admissions call center based on your unique needs and challenges.

 When vetting call center options, admissions leaders like you have found great success by asking these questions: